Kourtney Kardashian Faces Heartbreak After Justin Bieber Outing, Is Scott Disick Refusing Couples Counseling?

 “[Kourtney Kardashian] loves Scott so much and they have such a great time together when things are going well… but Scott never fails to leave Kourtney and the kids to indulge in his own selfish behaviors,” the source continued.
 “Scott has disappointed her and the kids once again by not being present lately and Kourtney simply does not know what to do.
 She feels stuck in this terribly unhealthy cycle with the father of her children but her strong love and bond for him prevents her from finding a healthy way to stop the madness.”

-Kourtney Kardashian and Scott Disick ended their 9-year relationship in July 2015 after Disick was caught with his ex-girlfriend, Chloe Bartoli, in the South of France.
+Kourtney Kardashian and Scott Disick ended their nine-year relationship in July 2015 after Disick was caught with his ex-girlfriend, Chloe Bartoli, in the South of France.
 In photos shared of the former couple, Disick and Bartoli seemed to be extremely flirtatious with one another and at one point, Bartoli was seen feeding Disick.
 In other photos, which were first shared by the Daily Mail, Bartoli was seen with her head on Disick’s shoulder as he placed his hand on her back.

 Kourtney Kardashian and her family were seen reacting to the photos on an episode of Keeping Up With the Kardashians and ultimately, Disick attempted to prove he was a respectable father and partner by checking himself into a treatment center.
 Unfortunately, the gesture wasn’t quite enough to convince Kardashian to give their relationship another try and for months, she was seen spending time with Justin Bieber.